crossplane/crossplane/GOVERNANCE.md

 * Participate in the conflict resolution and voting process at the organization scope when necessary
-* Approving new repositories, or archiving repositories in the Crossplane organization
+* Approving new repositories, or archiving repositories in the Crossplane organizations
-* Add and remove members in the Crossplane organization
+* Add and remove members in the Crossplane organizations
 * Actively participate in the regularly scheduled steering committee meetings
 * Regularly attend the recurring community meetings

 The current list of steering committee members is published and updated in [OWNERS.md](OWNERS.md).
-All steering committee members will be made owners of the Crossplane organization in GitHub.
+All steering committee members will be made owners of the Crossplane organizations in GitHub.

 ### Bootstrapping the steering committee